 Those are your basic ingredients, but you can definitely up the ante.

-Instead of oil you can use bacon fat which is so good with Brussels.
-In our recipe at the bottom of this post we use Everything But the Bagel seasoning - which I truly love to put on everything!
+Instead of oil you can use bacon fat which is so good with Brussels, but not good if you were hoping to keep this a vegan recipe!
+At the bottom of this post you will see how we used Everything But the Bagel seasoning - which I truly love to put on everything!
 Trader Joe's made this seasoning popular but you can find it at pretty much any store now.

 When they are done cooking you can finish them with any of these if you like too.